p0ryae/Discord.JS-Coding-Tutorials/README.md

 <br>

-- Then, the list of branches will show up for each eposide labeled.<br><br>
+- Then, the list of branches will show up for each eposide labeled.<br>

 ![image](https://user-images.githubusercontent.com/59381835/83589430-8bae5180-a508-11ea-975a-ae4fee409fde.png)

 <div align="center">